Soil steam sterilization: History

+Types of Soil Steaming In Practice

-Different types of such steam application are also available in practice, including substrate steaming, surface steaming, and deep soil steaming.
+Different types of steam application include substrate steaming, surface steaming, and deep soil steaming.

 Surface steaming

 Several methods for surface steaming are in use amongst which are: area sheet steaming, the steaming hood, the steaming harrow, the steaming plough and vacuum steaming with drainage pipes or mobile pipe systems.

 In order to pick the most suitable steaming method, certain factors have to be considered such as soil structure, plant culture and area performance.
 At present, more advanced methods are being developed, such as sandwich steaming or partially integrated sandwich steaming in order to minimize energy consumption and associated costs as much as possible.

 Deep soil steaming

 Deep soil steaming is a concept adopted by the Norwegian company Soil Steam international AS.
 They have developed a technology that gets the steam down to 30 cm deep in the soil.
 This is done in a continuous process and their last prototype managed to treat 1 hectare in 20 hours.
 When steaming the soil this deep, they get deep enough to prevent fall plowing from bringing up new seeds, fungi or nematodes.
 This means that the soil stays free from weeds, seeds, fungi and nematodes for many years after one deep soil steam operation.